devmanush-forEach/devmanush-forEach/README.md

 <h1 align="center">Hi 👋, I'm NIkhil Shakya</h1>
-<h3 align="center">Self-motivated,collaborative, good team-work and always excited to do workon end to end projects and curious to work with experts in computer programming.</h3>
+<h3 align="center">Self-motivated,collaborative, good team-playes and always thrive to learn new tech stacks and to do workon end to end projects and curious to work with experts in computer programming.</h3>

 - 🌱 I’m currently learning **Full stack web development**